mateo9x/hrSystem/README.md

 Spring:

-> Unzip Images.rar and paste them where do you prefer.
 >
-> Then set all the properties:
+> Set all the properties:
 >
 > ${DATABASE_URL},
 > ${DATABASE_USER},